narangmayank/Nymble_Uart_Task/README.md

 This project is based on uart_echo sample project of the esp idf sdk.

+Note: I've done this task using UART0 which is connected to serial terminal of ESP32.
+A working demo video is [here](./video/Uart_bitrate.mp4).
+You can change the UART port in the menuconfig thats not a problem.
+For more instructions see below,

 ### Hardware Required

 The example can be run on any development board, that is based on the Espressif SoC.
 The board shall be connected to a computer with a single USB cable for flashing and monitoring.
 The external interface should have 3.3V outputs.
 You may